Distillery-Dev/ComfyUI-serverless/README.md

 ## 🎯 Vision

 Once the core execution mechanism is fully tested and stable, Discomfort will enable:
+- **Programming language for ComfyUI**: enable the complete instantiation and execution of ComfyUI workflows, including recursion and conditionals, directly via Python.
 - **Iterative refinement pipelines**: Progressively improve outputs
 - **Conditional workflows**: Branch execution based on intermediate results
 - **State machines**: Complex multi-stage processing with memory